Hydroponics using Lucas Formula

 Type of water used with the Lucas Formula

 The original formula uses Reverse Osmosis (RO) water and is intended to be used without having to measure the pH and PPM (Parts Per Million).
-Reverse Osmosis water makes this possible because in theory, it should be the same for everyone around the world.
+Reverse Osmosis water makes this possible because, in theory, it should be the same for everyone around the world.
 RO water is filtered water that has been forced through a semi-permeable membrane in order to remove a large majority of contaminates from the water.
-You can either buy an RO water filtering system or just buy bottled water.
+You can either buy an RO water filtering system or just buy bottled RO water.
 Alternatively, distilled water will also give great results which can be purchased at most convenience stores in your area.
 Only have tap water available?
 We have a look at how to adapt the formula below.

 Adapting Lucas Formula for tap water

 All you will need to do is make sure that the tap water is pH balanced as tap water differs in pH all around the world.
 Checking your pH with your meter and keeping it at around 5.8 should be the ideal pH for your plants.

 Cuttings or plants younger than 4 weeks old might not be able to handle a full strength feeding formula and you may need to dilute the nutrient solution before feeding them.
 However, make sure that you stick with the correct ratio’s when mixing your solution i.e 50% strength would be 4ml’s of Micro and 8ml’s of Bloom or 3.5g of dry MaxiBloom per 3.78 litres (1 gallon).